d-bastian/TFWR_solutions/README.md

 - get_pos() Returns current x,y position of the drone
 - check_water() Checks for the water level beneath the drone and rewaters if below threshhold
 - setup_farm() Tills the farm

+## Credits

+- Editorial from ninewiki for multi-drone solutions